- Before a Flood

 - Ken Zweig, Project/Program Manager, King County River and Floodplain Management Section

-For more information on current mapping related to the City of Auburn, contact Jenna Leonard, Environmental Planner, at 253-804-5092.
+For more information on current mapping related to the City of Auburn, contact Jenna Leonard, Environmental Services Manager, at 253-804-5092.

 More information can be found on the King County Preliminary Flood Insurance Rate Maps and Flood Insurance Study Page.